 HEA funds may NOT be used for:

-- Personal expenses such as clothing, food, beverages, passport fees, optional excursions, and emergency funds
+- Personal expenses such as clothing, food, beverages (including alcohol), passport fees, optional excursions, and emergency funds

 - Donations and mandatory fundraising for non-profits, service organizations, religious organizations, and other charities